Michelson Grants Research Findings

 Vaccination against GnRH using infection-mimicking biomaterial scaffolds

-Developing herpesvirus vectors to induce long-term immunity to reproductive hormones and hormone receptors , Michael Munks, PhD - Project in progress
+Developing herpesvirus vectors to induce long-term immunity to reproductive hormones and hormone receptors , Michael Munks, PhD - Project completed

 Immunization of cats against GnRH, ZP antigens and gonadotropin receptors using a feline herpesvirus vector.

 Michael Munks, PhD, Oregon Health & Science University, Portland, OR USA, email@example.com